technarts/use-api/README.md

   payload?: any,
 }

+// Call result appears as RESP, error, and fault respectively. export type CallResult<T> = [T | null, any, any]

 // The return type of useApi:
 type ApiCounsel<T> = {
   RESP: T | null, // Response will be available here when the request successfully completes.